view from the inside of a glass igloo in finland looking at the northern lights

 View from a window of an aurora camp in Tromso

 It can be quite expensive, but if you’re going all the way to the Arctic Circle for a once-in-a-lifetime experience, it is worth spending a night or two in a famous Finland glass igloo resort.
+During peak season, expect to pay about $600-800 USD per night, and more around Christmas or New Year.

-When you’re trying to pick one, I suggest thinking about distance from an airport, as well as whether you plan to rent a car or not.
+Another factor is transit costs to and from your hotel.
+Glass igloo hotels sometimes can be quite far from airports!
+When you’re trying to pick one, I suggest thinking about distance from the nearest airport, as well as whether you plan to rent a car or not.

+Lastly, keep in mind that most glass igloo hotels in Finland are open year-round.
 While they are very popular during Northern lights season, if you come during the summer months, you can enjoy the magical midnight sun and beautiful Finnish nature.

 Best Finland Glass Igloos & Northern Lights Hotels (Broken Down by Region)

-Northern Lights Hotels & Glass Igloos near Rovaniemi
+Glass Igloos Near Rovaniemi

 Glass Resort – View Property Here

 One of the best igloo hotels in Finland can be found right in Rovaniemi, and it’s the perfect place to stay in Rovaniemi in winter: Glass Resort, located right in Santa Claus Village.
+Each of these glass igloos is heated to toasty perfect, and the location is perfect — just five miles out of central Rovaniemi (shuttle services are provided!) in Santa Claus Village.

-They also each have their very own tablet which you can use to contact the front desk with any questions — and also get Northern lights alerts so you can awake to see the lights dancing above without needing to stay up!
+Each igloo includes a private bathroom with a rain shower, bathrobe, and slippers.
+They also each have their very own tablet which you can use to contact the front desk with any questions.
+But this tablet serves another useful purpose: you can also get Northern lights alerts so you can awake to see the lights dancing above without needing to stay up!

+They even have a button you can press to defrost the glass for the perfect view — they’ve really thought of everything.
 The premium igloos for two even include a private sauna, and there are also family igloos for four with an alcove for two more people to sleep!

 Check availability, prices, and reviews here!